At last, I’m fully operational after dowsing my brand-new laptop last week.

 Clearly, we need an equivalent society for writers.
 Not a brotherhood, of course, but a…personhood?
 (The compagnons now admit women, thankfully.)
 A few years of intense training, migrating between, well, different publication mediums?
 Then an initiation rite, a symbolic journey, and a new name.
 (I’m thinking mine would be “the Bagatelle of Brooklyn.”)

 I’m joking (sort of).
 That said, I do wish high-quality, in-person, rigorous, professional writing training were more widely available.
 The most skilled writers of previous generations have always cut their teeth in newspapers.
 Cranking out hundreds of obituaries under the eye of a skilled editor gets the craft into your muscles and bones in a way no book or online course could ever do.
 That isn’t really a viable option anymore.
 Guest-blogging is no substitute.
 Careful line-editing and mentoring from a pro, and feedback from readers, are crucial.

-“Teach Yourself Programming in Ten Years” is about programming—obviously—but, as always, that advice applies equally well to us writing bums.
+“Teach Yourself Programming in Ten Years” (UPDATE 2019-04-21: Site seems to be gone.) is about programming—obviously—but, as always, that advice applies equally well to us writing bums.